Sagi-BA/Separate-the-voices-from-the-music-in-the-song/readme.md

 # 👀 Separate the voices from the music in the song

-This application allows users to separate the voices from the music in the song
+This application allows users to separate the voices from the song

 > You can try the app [here](https://sagi-separate-the-voices-from-the-music-in-the-song.streamlit.app/)